ceroberoz/ip-info/README.md

 4. **Caching System**: Utilizes Vercel KV for efficient data caching to improve performance.

+5. **Client IP Detection**: Now accurately detects and uses the client's IP address instead of the server's IP.

 ## Where does the information come from?

 We primarily use the following sources: